 There’s a thread over in the Gauntlet community asking for system recommendations for a very specific use case.
 I guess I should not be surprised that, even in this day and age, there’s still a nontrivial — and maybe even majority — view that the tool just doesn’t matter.
 Rather than making arguments in favor of specific implementations that seem suited to the themes and goals of the use case, what you get instead are essentially lengthy rationalizations and pitches for folks’ favorite systems.
 Because if it’s their favorite system, by definition it must work great for any use case.

 The thing that I need to get and keep in my head is that, for a lot of folks — even in my home group, even at allegedly progressive/bleeding-edge cons — whole passels of players reject the premise entirely that specific themes and goals even need specific tools.
 And for their mode of play, they’re probably not even wrong.

-There was a very close parallel thing I used to see when I was all-in in the mountain biking scene (I’d written a big, popular trail guide, ran some festivals, raced a little, moderated the biggest online community).
+There was a very close parallel thing I used to see when I was all-in in the mountain biking scene (I’ve published a popular trail guide, ran some festivals, raced a little, moderated the biggest mountain biking online community).
 Lots of this might not make sense if you’ve never even thought about bikes beyond the fact they have pedals and wheels.
 Just go with it for a second.

 So anyway, mountain biking.
 Someone would ask for recommendations of bike for specific use cases, right?
 And the replies would look like this: